Please check back closer to event date for updates.

 Races depend on volunteers!

-Timer (2 per event) – records arrival/depature times there is a Head Timer to help you
+Timer (2 per event) – records arrival/departure times – there is a head timer to help you

-Team Fetcher (1-2 per event) – ensures that each team arrives at the start line in time
+Team Fetcher (1-2 per event) – ensures that each team arrives at the start line in time; offering assistance where required

-Trail Help (3 required; only for 6 km events) – positioned on the trail in places were people may require assistance, such as the ditches, or turns where people may get confused
+Trail Help (1 or 2 required; only for 6.4 km events) – positioned on the trail in places where people may require assistance, such as the ditches, or turns where people may get confused

-Kitchen Help (1 per event) collects funds, deals with hot water for tea and hot chocolate there is Head Kitchen Help to assist you
+Kitchen Help (1-2 per event) – collects funds, deals with hot water for tea and hot chocolate

-Set-up (2-3 people) – Come Saturday 2-5 pm to mark out the trail, remove any debris, set up signage, etc…
+Set-up (2 people) – come Saturday 2-5 pm to mark out the trail, remove any debris, etc…

-Take Down (2-6 people – whoever has enough energy to stick around and help take down signage, and pack things up)
+Take Down – help to take down signage, and pack things up